Tax return 2019 for non-resident taxpayers

 - do not live in the Netherlands, do not have a DigiD and have to file a tax return as a non-resident taxpayer.
 This includes, for example, civil servants posted abroad by the Netherlands.

 Use the P Form.

 - file a tax return for a deceased person

 To file the 2019 tax return for a person who died in 2020, use the P Form.
 Did the deceased have a business?
 If so, use the F Form for the 2019 return.
-For the declaration regarding the year of death, you always use the F Form.
+For the declaration regarding the year of death, you always use the F Form (only available in Dutch).